NumEconCopenhagen/projects-2019-ccl/README.md

-# Welcome to your NumEconCPH repository
+# Welcome to CCL's NumEconCPH repository

 We have provided you with the following repository that contains the required structure for this course. **You should not change any folders in the root directory**.